Avlye/kayumi-windows-terminal/README.md

 ```

-That's all, happy coding! :heart:
+That's all, happy coding! ❤